piecioshka/interview-sportradar/README.md

   - created - is created but not player
   - in-progress - playing now
   - completed - finishing a competition
+* Code: methods started with "_" are a private members

 ## Edge Cases